 There are a number of choices, everything from a complete dyno tune-up to the simple use of an exhaust gas analyzer.
 The options for the do-it-yourselfer are more limited.
 One option to consider is the use of a “Colortune”.
 The Colortune is a unique spark plug with a glass top that shows up the fuel/air ratio in a colored form.

 Check out the Colortune Fuel Mixture Gauge by clicking here.

-The standard practice is too use a very light weight oil, 5W30, to reduce drag and improve mileage.
+The standard practice is to use a very lightweight oil, 5W30, to reduce drag and improve mileage.
 And this works in a Mini but remember that the oil will need to be changed very often as it get very beat up in the tranny as is circulates to the engine.